jsonstat/jsonstat/index.md

 **[JSON-stat for Eurostat](https://www.npmjs.com/package/jsonstat-euro)** is a JavaScript library to deal with Eurostat's JSON-stat API.

 **[JSON-stat Explorer](https://jsonstat.com/explorer/)** is a web tool to view the contents of JSON-stat documents.

+**[JSON-stat Subsetter](https://jsonstat.com/subsetter/)** is a web tool to view, filter and export the contents of JSON-stat documents.